Ryder Anderson: College career

 On November 28, 2016, Anderson committed to Ole Miss.
 At Ole Miss, Anderson had 98 tackles, 15 for a loss, 9.5 sacks, one pass defended, one fumble recovered, and one forced fumble.
 On January 4, 2021, Anderson entered the college football transfer portal.
 Four days later, he transferred to Indiana.
 At Indiana, he had 47 tackles, 7.5 tackles for loss, 2.5 sacks, and 1 forced fumble.
 Overall in his college career, he had 147 total tackles, 22.5 total tackles for loss, 9.5 total sacks, one defended pass, one recovered fumble, and two total forced fumbles.
 After the 2021 season, Anderson declared for the 2022 NFL draft.

 Professional career

+New York Giants

 Anderson went undrafted in the 2022 NFL Draft.
 He signed with the New York Giants as an undrafted free agent on May 14, 2022.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
+Anderson was waived on August 30, and signed to the practice squad the next day.
 Anderson was elevated from the practice squad for Week 6 and Week 7 games against the Baltimore Ravens and Jacksonville Jaguars.
 He was promoted to the active roster on December 16.

+On August 29, 2023, Anderson was waived by the Giants and re-signed to the practice squad.
+Following the end of the 2023 regular season, the Giants signed him to a reserve/future contract on January 8, 2024.
+Anderson was waived/injured by New York on August 20.

+New Orleans Saints

+On November 6, 2024, Anderson was signed to the New Orleans Saints practice squad.
+He signed a reserve/future contract with the Saints on January 6, 2025.
+Anderson was waived by New Orleans on April 29, 2025.

+Personal life

+Anderson is the son of Rod and Jobie Anderson.
+His brothers are Rodney Anderson and Nic Anderson and his uncle is Mark Anderson.